-Before founding Vermont Family Forests in 1995, David Brynn had served for several years as Addison County Forester.
+Before founding Vermont Family Forests in 1995, David Brynn served as Addison County Forester for many years.
 In that role, he visited with hundreds of forest landowners in the 23 towns that comprise the county.
 He walked their lands, observed their forest management practices, heard their intentions for their forests, and saw the constraints that got in the way of those intentions.
 He saw that many forest landowners lacked information and support to engage in mutually beneficial relationship with the forest community.
 He saw competition and the bottom line driving forest management, yielding timber harvests that both diminished forest health and brought marginal financial return to landowners.

-David created Vermont Family Forests to fill in those big gaps of information and support—an organization with an aim, first and foremost, to conserve forest health and then, if appropriate, to promote careful cultivation of those forests for community benefits, such as firewood, saw logs, and maple syrup.
-Drawing from Wendell Berry͛s assertion that the two great ruiners of private land are ignorance and economic constraint and Aldo Leopold͛’s notion that the absence of a land ethic perpetuates land abuse, David proposed that the three great conservers of family forests are informed landowners, sound economic returns for ecological forestry, and a community-shared land ethic.
+David created Vermont Family Forests to fill in those big gaps of information and support—an organization with an aim, first and foremost, to conserve forest health and then, when appropriate, to promote careful cultivation of those forests for community benefits, such as firewood, saw logs, and maple syrup.
+Drawing from Wendell Berry͛’s assertion that the two great ruiners of private land are ignorance and economic constraint and Aldo Leopold͛’s notion that the absence of a land ethic perpetuates land abuse, David proposed that the three great conservers of family forests are informed landowners, sound economic returns for ecological forestry, and a community-shared land ethic.

 Over the years, we have supported individual family forest owners through workshops, publications, and forestry consulting.
-We have explored ways to cultivate collaborative, community-centered forestry practices through many projects, such as helping neighbors work together to harvest and sell firewood, facilitating collaborative ownership of a conserved piece of land through the Little Hogback Community Forest project, and exploring options for cooperative access to small-scale, light-on-the-land forestry equipment.
+We have explored ways to cultivate collaborative, community-centered forestry practices through many projects, such as helping neighbors work together to harvest and sell firewood, facilitating collaborative and equitable ownership of a conserved piece of land through the Little Hogback Community Forest project, and exploring options for cooperative access to small-scale, light-on-the-land forestry equipment.

 Since its beginning, VFF has conducted and overseen research that furthers our mission to promote the ecological health of local family forests, including long-term ecological monitoring through the Colby Hill Ecological Project and many shorter-term studies, such as our report to the Vermont Agency of Natural Resources on Flood Resiliency on Vermont State Lands.

-In 2016, we expanded our mission to encompass our expanding vision of mutually beneficial relationship with forests, rooted in gratitude, ingenuity, prudence, compassion, and wholeness.
+In 2016, we broadened our mission to encompass our expanding vision of mutually beneficial relationship with forests, rooted in gratitude, ingenuity, prudence, compassion, and wholeness.
 As you explore the rest of our website, you͛ll see the ways we͛re putting our new mission into action through hands-on, hearts-on learning.